 - Click on the search bar and type either of the following; the name of the company, the email that was used to send the interview invitation, or the position.

-- If you see any message that confirms your application, then it could be a legit job interview.
-However, if you don’t see, it’s at best a scam employment invitation.
+- If you see any message that confirms your application, then it could be a legitimate job interview.
+However, if you don’t see it, it’s at best a scam employment invitation.

 Step 2: Check Your Favourite Job Website